mgechev/blog.mgechev.com/_drafts/parsing-binary-data-protocol-javascript.markdown

 - Initially we construct an `ArrayBuffer` with size 4 bytes
 - We create array with unsigned 8bit integers, based on the `ArrayBuffer` we just created
-- We create array with unsigned 32bit integers, based on the same `ArrayBuffer`.
+- We create array with unsigned 32bit integers, based on the same `ArrayBuffer`
 - We assign 8bit values to all indexes in the 8bit array (`0xa1`, `0xb2`, `0xc3`, `0xd4`).
+This is going to change the `ArrayBuffer` used by both `Uint8Array` and `Uint32Array`

-If the bytes in the only 32bit word in the second array, keep their initial ordering (i.e. the most significant value is the one we assigned to index 0), the machine provides big endian encoding, otherwise it is little endian.
+If the bytes, in the only 32bit word in the second array, keep their initial ordering (i.e. the most significant value is the one we assigned to index 0), the machine has big endian encoding, otherwise it uses little endian.

 This snippet is used in my [`BlobReader` implementation, which you can find at GitHub](https://github.com/mgechev/blobreader/blob/master/src/index.js#L6-L22). `DataView` handles the endianness by specifying the second argument in it's `get`-methods.
-Value `true` as second argument, indicates that the data, which should be read is in little endian encoding, `false` corresponds to big endian.
+Value `true` as second argument, indicates that the data which should be read is in little endian encoding, `false` corresponds to big endian.

 So far we can parse short binary strings with the primitives our browser provides (`ArrayBuffer`, `TypedArray`s and `DataView`).

-### Reading blobs
+### Reading Blobs

 As I mentioned above, when you have to deal with huge amount of data, it is much more appropriate to use `Blob` data instead of `ArayBuffer`. `Blob`s could be read using the `FileReader` API, which is asynchronous by default (in the main execution thread). `Blob`s can be read synchronously when used inside `Workers` with [`FileReaderSync`](http://dev.w3.org/2009/dap/file-system/file-dir-sys.html#the-asynchronous-filesystem-interface).